techyCoder81/nx-request-handler/README.md

         (p: Progress) => console.info("Operation: " + p.title + ", Progress: " + p.progress)
     );

-    // read the contents of the file (in this case a json file), and parse the data into an object. let contents = await messenger.readFile("sd:/hugefile.json");
+    // read the contents of the file (in this case a json file),
+    // and then parse the data into an object. let contents = await messenger.readFile("sd:/hugefile.json");
     let obj = JSON.parse(contents);
     console.info(obj.some_field);